michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 ## Assumptions that Affect the Design
-We assumed that there would only be 3 (idk how many actually) types of neighborhoods for each cell, and that we would only have rectangular and triangular cells.
-We also assumed that the grid and simulation  will always be displayed as a rectangle shape.
+- We assumed that there would only be two types of neighborhoods for each cell, ie the direct neighbours and the all-neighbours configuration
+- We assumed that the grid and simulation  will always be displayed as a rectangle shape.

 #### Features Affected by Assumptions
 Some features that are affected by these assumptions are the addition of new types of cell shapes